 By: Nick Zobel, @Nick_Zobel

-What are some of the challenges of entering the industry?
+What are some of the biggest mistakes newcomers make?

 Glen pointed out that new financial advisors fall into a dangerous trap of over promising in order to secure a new client.
 “Agents are smart people, they know when someone is over promising,” whether that be unrealistic financial guarantees or even assurances that an advisor is willing to do “little things” like running menial errands.
 Another concern: acting like a fan, something Glen called the “kiss of death.”
 Athletes aren’t looking for a fan to manage their money, they need a trusted and unbiased advisor.

 “Take your time and build a practice that you can eat on first so you can pay your bills.
 Don’t think you’re going to get athletes right away because then you starve and you’re out of the industry.
 You have to give it a few years of building a practice.”

 You can find out more about Glen and his practice on his website or by following him on Twitter.